ipsilon/eof/spec/eof.md

     - pops `value`, `salt`, `input_offset`, `input_size` from the stack
     - peform (and charge for) memory expansion using `[input_offset, input_size]`
     - load initcode EOF subcontainer at `initcontainer_index` in the container from which `EOFCREATE` is executed
+        - let `initcontainer_size` be the size of this EOF subcontainer in bytes
     - deduct `6 * ((initcontainer_size + 31) // 32)` gas (hashing charge)
     - check call depth limit and whether caller balance is enough to transfer `value`
         - in case of failure returns 0 on the stack, caller's nonce is not updated and gas for initcode execution is not consumed.
-    - copy memory starting at `input_offset` of `input_size` length into the call data
+    - caller's memory slice [`input_offset`:`input_size`] is used as calldata
-    - execute the container in "initcode-mode" and deduct gas for execution
+    - execute the container in "initcode-mode" and deduct gas for execution.
+The 63/64th rule from EIP-150 applies.
         - increment `sender` account's nonce
         - calculate `new_address` as `keccak256(0xff || sender || salt || keccak256(initcontainer))[12:]`
         - an unsuccesful execution of initcode results in pushing `0` onto the stack